 The DC jail literally locked them out of the building.

-Um and you know, we are in a position right now where if the January 6th protesters, the January 6th prisoners are not allowed basic due process rights, then nobody has basic due process rights.
+And we are in a position right now where if the January 6th protesters, the January 6th prisoners are not allowed basic due process rights, then nobody has basic due process rights.

-And the disappointment was is that there are only four members of Congress there, and there weren't 435 members of Congress there, because every single member of that of Congress has sworn an oath to the Constitution, has sworn an oath to the American system of justice that says that we're innocent until proven guilty.
+And the disappointment was that there are only four members of Congress there, and there weren't 435 members of Congress there because every single member of that of Congress has sworn an oath to the Constitution, has sworn an oath to the American system of justice that says that we're innocent until proven guilty.

 And in not demanding that that standard, that basic standard be met, they are betraying the very essence of our country.